appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Overview](./_img/extract-documentation-overview.svg)
-TODO portrait image of multiple repos/sites, extract into current data set, can audit (right), used for check on changes (left), used by AI (mcp lower left), used by org (lower right)

 Hyaline has the ability to extract documentation into a current data set that can be used to build systems and products as well as verify that the documentation is accurate and complete.

 In this example you can see documentation spread over multiple repositories and documentation sites.
+Hyaline can extract this documentation into a current [documentation data set](../reference/data-set.md) and make it available for use.

-Hyaline can extract documentation from each of these, (optionally) [merge](./merge.md) them together into a unified documentation set, and then use Hyaline to [check](./check.md) and [audit](./audit.md) the extracted documentation or use it via an [MCP server](./mcp.md) or referencing the [current data set](../reference/data-set.md).
+This documentation data set can be used in many different ways.
+Documentation can be [merged](./merge.md) them together into a unified documentation set or used to [check](./check.md) and [audit](./audit.md) the extracted documentation.
+It can also be used via an [MCP server](./mcp.md) or by the organization for a variety of other purposes.

-In Hyaline repository or documentation site is a documentation source, or source for short.
+Each repository or documentation site is considered a documentation source, or source for short.
+All of the documentation in a source is crawled and extracted in a single pass, and then tagged and enhanced with additional metadata.
+Hyaline supports a number of different crawlers and extractors to make sure you can get all of your documentation extracted and available for use.

 </div>